fenago/deep-learning-for-nlp/Lab Guides/chapter_05/Lab_2.md

 ```

 Again, running the example we can see that we get our list of words.
 This time, we can see
-that armour-like is now two words armour and like (fine) but contractions like What’s is also
+that armour-like is now two words armour and like (fine) but contractions like What's is also
 two words What and s (not great).
 ['One', 'morning', 'when', 'Gregor', 'Samsa', 'woke', 'from', 'troubled', 'dreams', 'he',
 'found', 'himself', 'transformed', 'in', 'his', 'bed', 'into', 'a', 'horrible',